 With the population in the Bronx growing, and a need for more recreational space, Kossuth Playground opened on September 6, 1930 and featured a recreation building, basketball court, volleyball court, shuffleboard court, and climbing equipment.
 In 2020, the playground was renovated to include new play equipment, spray shower features, basketball courts, fencing, and plantings.

-This playground, located along the historic Mosholu Parkway at Mosholu Parkway North and Kossuth Avenue, is named for Lajos Kossuth (1802–1894), a leader in the Hungarian radical reform movement of the 1830s.
+This playground named after the adjacent avenue, Kossuth Avenue, for Lajos Kossuth (1802–1894), a leader in the Hungarian radical reform movement of the 1830s.
 Kossuth was born to a family of noble heritage in Monok in northeastern Hungary.
 Trained as a lawyer, Kossuth edited several journals and newspapers that allowed him to broadcast his increasingly popular ideas.
-He issued fiery pleas for Hungary’s independence from Vienna’s Hapsburg Monarchy, for emancipation of the peasants, and for industrial development.
+He issued fiery pleas for Hungary’s independence from Vienna’s Hapsburg Monarchy, for the emancipation of the peasants, and for industrial development.
 Kossuth was elected to the Hungarian Diet (national assembly) in 1847, and a year later he led the revolution that created a new national government for Hungary.